jaepil-choi/krx-quant-dataloader/docs/vibe_coding/prd.md

 ## Stakeholders and Users

+- Quant researchers requiring field-based queries (종가, PER, PBR) with wide-format output (date × symbol grid)
-- Quant researchers and data engineers requiring reproducible, audit-friendly market data retrieval.
+- Data engineers building reproducible, audit-friendly pipelines with resume-safe ingestion
-- Backend services ingesting KRX data for analytics and archival.
+- Power users needing direct 1:1 KRX API access with as-is responses
-- Library maintainers who need a minimal surface to adapt when KRX specs change.
+- Library maintainers who need minimal surface to adapt when KRX specs change

 ## User Stories

+**High-level DataLoader API (quant researchers):**
-- As a quant, I need to fetch raw daily quotes for a date and market without any hidden adjustments.
+- As a quant, I want to query `loader.get_data('종가', universe=['005930', '000660'], start_date='2024-01-01', end_date='2024-12-31')` and receive a wide-format DataFrame with dates as index and symbols as columns.
+- As a quant, I want survivorship bias-free data that includes delisted stocks for the specified date range.
+- As a quant, I want to query multiple fields at once (e.g., `['종가', 'PER', 'PBR']`) and receive a multi-index DataFrame.
+- As a quant, I want to opt-in for adjusted prices explicitly via `adjusted=True` parameter; defaults should be raw/unadjusted.
+- As a quant, I want holiday handling (empty/forward-fill) to be explicit, not automatic.

+**Raw client API (power users / backend services):**
+- As a power user, I need direct access to `raw_client.call('stock.daily_quotes', params={...})` for custom workflows.
-- As a data engineer, I need to pull multi-year time series using automatic chunking that respects server limits, with correct row merging.
+- As a data engineer, I need resume-safe per-day ingestion with writer injection for incremental ETL pipelines.
+- As a backend service, I need requests to be retried on transient errors with bounded backoff.

+**Maintainability:**
-- As a maintainer, I need to update endpoint parameters/keys by editing a YAML file, not application code.
+- As a maintainer, I need to update endpoint parameters/keys by editing YAML, not application code.
-- As a platform owner, I need requests to be retried on transient errors with bounded backoff and to observe failure rates.
+- As a maintainer, I need field-to-endpoint mappings in config, not hardcoded in DataLoader.

 ## Functional Requirements